pimclib/pimc-toolkit/docs/man-source/mclst.rst

   #.
 The receiver mode allows subscribing to multicast and showing the
      received traffic
   #.
-The sender mode allows Sending test multicast traffic to a desired
+The sender mode allows sending test multicast traffic to a desired
      IPv4 multicast group and UDP port